 In addition, sites being used to meet the 6th cycle RHNA that represent a "reuse" of sites previously used in the 5th cycle Housing Element (271 and 293 Mariposa Avenue) require by-right approval of housing development that includes 20 percent of the units as housing affordable to lower income households.
 The City will amend the Zoning Code to incorporate both of these provisions.

-In addition to new multi-family sites, the City is also developing an affordable housing overlay to be applied to three congregations with capacity to accommodate housing.
+In addition to new multi-family sites, the City is also developing an affordable housing overlay to be applied to two congregations with capacity to accommodate housing.
 The Religious Housing Overlay Zone will allow for housing by-right on congregational land that incorporates either: a) a minimum 50% of rental units affordable to lower income households; or b) a minimum of 90% of ownership units affordable to moderate income households.
 The City has contracted with an urban design consultant to conduct site visits, develop conceptual site development plans, and to create viable development standards for the Religious Housing Overlay Zone.

-2021-2029 Objective: Undertake the following in support of rezoning: 1) Prepare new multi-family and Religious Housing Overlay General Plan land use designationsand zoning category designations and development standards; -2) Establish new Religious Housing Overlay; 32) Conduct public hearings on Zoning Code and Land Use Element Amendments and Zone Change in conjunction with Housing Element, adopt and certify CEQA determination; 3) establish new multi-family and Religious Housing Overlay zoning designations and development standards and adopt rezoning by mid 2022.
+2021-2029 Objective: Undertake the following in support of rezoning: 1) Prepare new multi-family and Religious Housing Overlay General Plan land use designations; 2) Conduct public hearings on Land Use Element Amendments in conjunction with Housing Element, adopt and certify CEQA determination; 3) establish new multi-family and Religious Housing Overlay zoning designations and development standards and adopt rezoning by mid-2022.
 In conjunction with rezoning, amend the Zoning Code to allow by right development on rezone sites and reuse sites from the 5th cycle Housing Element that include a minimum of 20 percent lower income units.